China's Xinhua says U.S. OPM hack was not state-sponsored

 "It's a face-saving way of saying, 'It wasn't us and we'll put them in jail,'" Lewis said.
 "Traditional kabuki in espionage is you write off your agents when it's politically useful to do so."

-Lewis said in October that shortly before Xi visited the United States, Chinese officials told their American counterparts that Beijing had detained at least two hackers who breached U.S. computer networks.
+Lewis said in October that shortly before Chinese president Xi Jinping visited the United States, Chinese officials told their American counterparts that Beijing had detained at least two hackers who breached U.S. computer networks.

 Reuters reported in October that Chinese officials told their U.S. counterparts that one suspect was involved in the OPM breach.